Ashadozzaman/development-core/server-configure/otrs-debian-ubuntu-configure.md

-# How to install OTRS (OpenSource Trouble Ticket System) on Debian 11.
+# How to install OTRS (OpenSource Trouble Ticket System) on Debian 11 & Ubuntu 22.04 LTS.
 OTRS is an open-source Ticket Request System that helps organizations process customer tickets and requests.
 It is one of the most popular service management software used for helpdesk and customer support.
 It offers a flexible web-based panel to track general IT-related issues from the central point.
 It is written in Perl and uses PostgreSQL, and MySQL as a database backend.
 If you are looking for helpdesks, call centers, and IT service management systems then OTRS is the best option for you.

 This post will explain how to install OTRS on Debian 11 server.